luisdiogo2071317/azure-docs.pt-pt/articles/billing/index.md

                         <p>
                         <a href="/azure/billing/billing-manage-access">Conceder acesso à faturação</a><br/>
                         <a href="/azure/billing/billing-how-to-pay-by-invoice">Pagar por fatura</a><br/>
-                        <a href="/azure/billing/billing-manage-reserved-vm-instance">Gerir as instâncias reservadas</a><br/>
+                        <a href="/azure/billing/billing-manage-reserved-vm-instance">Gerir reservas do Azure</a><br/>
-                        <a href="/azure/billing/billing-understand-reserved-instance-usage-ea">Utilização para instâncias reservadas</a>
+                        <a href="/azure/billing/billing-understand-reserved-instance-usage-ea">Utilização para as reservas do Azure</a>
                         </p>
                     </div>
                 </div>